FOWKE LAB

 Selected Awards/Scholarships:

-• 3MT First Place & People's Choice Award (2020)
+• 3MT First Place & People's Choice Award

-• MMID Graduate Student Knowledge into Action Award (2020)
+• MMID Graduate Student Knowledge into Action Award

-• MMID Top Rookie Journal Club Presentation (2019)
+• MMID Top Rookie Journal Club Presentation

 • Tunaweza Global Opportunities Award

-Interests: Sustainable development, knowledge translation, running, hiking, & badminton
+Interests: Sustainable development, knowledge translation, running, badminton

 Summer Students